 The Elbow Is The Engine In Shot Put

-I was recently teaching shot put to a group of 7 and 8 year-olds.
-During the session I became aware of how many of the kids were attempting to “throw” the shot, rather than “put” it.
+Once when teaching shot put to a group of 7 and 8-year-olds, I became aware of how many of the kids were attempting to “throw” the shot, rather than “put” it.
 In other words, as they were attempting to propel the shot forward away from their neck, they were dropping the elbow of their throwing arm under the shot, and even allowing their elbow to get in front of the shot.

 A “dropped” elbow is a common error amongst novice shot putters.